DevExpress-Examples/how-to-show-warnings-using-the-idataerrorinfo-interface-implemented-at-the-data-level-e3459/Readme.md

 # WPF Editors - Indicate Errors and Warnings by Implementing IDataErrorInfo

 This example validates input in a WPF [`TextEdit`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Editors.TextEdit) and displays a warning if validation fails.
-It implements the standard `IDataErrorInfo` interface and applies a custom `ErrorControl` style to display icons (error, warning, information) along with descriptive messages to help users quickly correct input errors.
+It implements the standard `IDataErrorInfo` interface and applies a custom `ErrorControl` style to display icons (error, warning, information) along with descriptive messages to help users correct input errors.

 ![Indicate Errors and Warnings by Implementing IDataErrorInfo](./Images/validation.jpg)